Bylaws & SOP’s

 Section 5: Any action required by law to be taken at a meeting of the VOTING MEMBERS or any action which may be taken at a meeting of the VOTING MEMBERS may be taken without a meeting, if a consent in writing, setting forth the action so taken, shall be signed by all of the VOTING MEMBERS entitled to vote with respect to the subject matter thereof.

-Section 6: The presence in person or by proxy of VOTING MEMBERS representing ten percent of all of the VOTING MEMBERS of the corporation shall constitute a quorum at any meeting of the VOTING MEMBERS.
-The resolution of any matter put to a vote of the VOTING MEMBERS shall be made by a majority of the VOTING MEMBERS present at a meeting at which a quorum is present.
+Section 6: The resolution of any matter put to a vote of the VOTING MEMBERS shall be made by a majority of the VOTING MEMBERS present at a meeting.

-Section 7: When Directors are to be elected by VOTING MEMBERS, such election may be conducted by electronic mail, or in writing,
+Section 7: When Directors are to be elected by VOTING MEMBERS, such election may be conducted by electronic mail, online polling, other virtual means, or in writing,

 Section 8: At any meeting of VOTING MEMBERS, a member entitled to vote may vote by proxy executed in writing by the member or by his duly authorized attorney in fact.
 No proxy shall be valid after eleven (11) months from the date of its execution, unless otherwise provided in the proxy.